 - Bring changes of clothes not just for your baby, but also for you and your husband.
 It is amazing how much ‘explosives’ can come out in all directions and you never know when or how many times.
-I have sometimes gone through a change of tops twice on a long-haul journey.
-My daughter had to change outfits three times on our first flight to New York when she was 5 months old.
+Karin has sometimes gone through a change of tops twice on a long-haul journey.
+Her daughter had to change outfits three times on their first flight to New York when she was 5 months old.

 - Pack extra things in your hand luggage in case of delays.
 Not just nappies, but extra formula, food – anything in case of delays or luggage getting lost.

-- I used to pack the baby monitor in my hand luggage together with the Braun thermometer (which is still going strong 12 years later!), calpol etc and especially after one journey when our luggage got lost and we ended up quite stuck for some things we desperately needed and couldn’t initially get.
+- Karin used to pack the baby monitor in her hand luggage together with the Braun thermometer (which is still going strong 12 years later!), calpol etc and especially after one journey when their luggage got lost and they ended up quite stuck for some things they desperately needed and initially couldn’t get.

-- In my hand luggage I also have different little bags for us all with our various extras.
+- In her hand luggage Karin also has different little bags for everyone with various extras.
 These bags by Ow-Travel are great for being organised.